 If you're wondering which app is right for you, take a look at the chapter lists for each and you should be able to determine where you fall on the spectrum.
 If you're having any trouble, drop us a line and we'll help out.

-No. For a particular app (that is, Intro or Intermediate), every platform contains the same content.
+No. For a particular volume (that is, Intro or Intermediate), every platform contains the same content.
 So Human Japanese on iPhone has the same content as Human Japanese for Android, PC, Mac, iPad, and Windows Phone.
 The same is true of Human Japanese Intermediate.
-There are some minor differences in the way the content is presented because of the different screens involved, but that's really the only difference.
+There are some minor differences in the way the content is presented because of the different screens and devices involved, but that's really the only difference.
 We encourage people to purchase on whichever platform will be most convenient to use.

-Unfotunately, that's not possible.
+Unfortunately, that's not currently possible.
 Each app store is run by a third party, and there's no good way for us to do cross-platform licensing.
 That's one reason we've made Human Japanese so incredibly inexpensive.
 We've tried to make it a fantastic value even in cases where a person purchases it for multiple different platforms.

 In most cases, just use the built-in updating system in the app store for your platform.
 For instance, on iOS, you would simply check the Updates tab of the App Store.